danieldk/quzah/README.md

 ### 1.0.0

-* Make Quzah available in the central repository.
+* Make Quzah available in the central repository (blocking on the availability of *commons-imaging*).